Next time you go shopping at Kings Chase Shopping Centre, look out for the giant squirrel poster!

 Kingswood Park, High Street, Kingswood BS15 4AD

-Reformed in 2014, Friends of Kingswood Park are united in the desire to improve Kingswood Park and make it a vibrant community space.
+Reformed in 2014, Friends of Kingswood Park are a non-profit voluntary group, united in the desire to improve Kingswood Park and make it a vibrant community space.

 They're giving you more reasons to visit, as well as improving facilities.